CrimVault/CrimVault-legal/index.md

-# Privacy Policy for ServePath
+# Privacy Policy for CrimVault

-_Last updated: [Insert Date]_
+_Last updated: 04/28/2026

-ServePath ("we", "our", or "us") is an educational mobile application designed to help users prepare for criminology licensure exams, neuro examinations, and government entrance tests such as NAPOLCOM, FOE, POE, and Civil Service.
+CrimVault ("we", "our", or "us") is an educational mobile application designed to help users prepare for criminology licensure exams, neuro examinations, and government entrance tests such as NAPOLCOM, FOE, POE, and Civil Service.

 We value your privacy and are committed to protecting it.